Quantum reinforcement learning in continuous action space: Continuous Action Space Algorithms

 In order to stabilize the training, the DQN algorithm uses two tricks: experience replay and a target network.
 The method of experience replay is to use a replay buffer to store the experienced data and to sample some data from the replay buffer at each step $t$ to update the parameters in the neural network.
 The DQN algorithm introduces a target-Q network $Q(s_{t+1},a_{t+1};{\bm{\omega}}')$ which is a copy of the Q-network.
 The input of $Q(s_{t+1},a_{t+1};{\bm{\omega}}')$ is $s_{t+1}$ and the output is $Q(s_{t+1},a_{t+1})$.
 However, the target-Q network parameters are updated using Q-network parameters at every $m$ steps, where $m$ is a constant.
 The DQN algorithm updates the Q-network by reducing the value of the loss function $L(\bm{\omega})=E[((r_t+\bm{\gamma} \max_{a_{t+1}}Q'(s_{t+1},a_{t+1};{\bm{\omega}}'))-Q(s_t,a_t;\bm{\omega}))^2]$.

-\subsection{Continuous Action Space Algorithms}
+\section{Continuous Action Space Algorithms}

 For tasks in continuous action space, we usually use the DDPG algorithm.
 The DDPG algorithm make use of the neural network to construct the desired policy function $\pi: \,s_t \to a_t$ such that the value function is maximized.
-The quantum DDPG includes four neural networks: the policy-network, the Q-network, the target-policy-network and the target-Q-network.
-The Q-network is used to approximate the value function, while the policy-network is used to approximate the policy function.
+As shown in Fig.~\ref{fig9}, the quantum DDPG includes four neural networks: the policy-network, the Q-network, the target-policy-network and the target-Q-network.
+Specifically, the policy NN accesses $s_t$, and the Q-NN accesses $s_t$ and $\bm\theta_t$, where $\bm\theta_t$ is the output of policy QNN.
+Therefore, these two QNNs cannot be executed in parallel.
+The target policy NN accesses $s_{t+1}$, and the target Q-NN accesses $s_{t+1}$ and $\bm\theta_{t+1}$, so these two target networks and the two original networks can be executed in parallel.
+In addition, the Q-network is used to approximate the value function, while the policy-network is used to approximate the policy function.

 The DDPG algorithm uses the same tricks as DQN to stabilize the training.
 The update of the policy-network is achieved by reducing the loss function $L(\bm{\eta})=-Q(s_t,a_t;\bm{\eta})$.
 Similar to DQN, the update of the Q-network in DDPG is achieved through reducing the value of the loss function $L(\bm{\omega})=E[((r_t+\bm{\gamma} \max_{a_{t+1}}Q'(s_{t+1},a_{t+1};{\bm{\omega}}'))-Q(s_t,a_t;\bm{\omega}))^2]$.
 Through training, the estimated value output of the Q-network will be more accurate, and the action given by the policy-network will make the Q-value higher.